Emergency Financial Support

 We begin accepting these appeals in June because we will be requesting documentation of your current income for the first six months of 2020 to use as rationale for any potential adjustments.
 During this process, we can re-evaluate your eligibility for financial aid based on this updated income information.

 According to the Federal Cares Act Requirements, the following information regarding the Student Emergency Grants are being made available and will be updated every 45 days until the emergency grant funds are fully expended.
-The 30 day report was posted on 5/26.
-This is the 1st 45-day update:
+The 30-day report was posted on 5/26 and again on 7/9.
+This is the second 45-day update:

 Cal Poly signed and returned to the Department of Education the signed certification and agreement to receive Cares Act funding which assures that no less than 50% of the funds received under Section 18004(a)(1) will be used to provide emergency financial aid grants to students.